 - To get a quote for a service

-- To customize a video they can share with friends
+- To customise a video they can share with friends

 - To uncover unique offers they qualify for